EQUIPPED FOR BATTLE

 Lust & Sexuality

-Purity isn’t perfection—it’s pursuit.
+Purity isn’t perfection— it’s pursuit.
 And it starts with returning to the Father.

-💔 The Struggle Is Real, But So Is Freedom
+The Struggle Is Real, But So Is Freedom

-But here’s the truth: You are not your struggle.
+You are not your struggle.

-And your sexuality was never meant to be a battlefield—it was meant to be a gift under the covering of God’s love, not a curse wrapped in shame.
+And your sexuality was never meant to be a battlefield — it was designed to be a gift under the covering of God’s love.

-🌿 From the Garden to the Grave: The War for Our Desire
+From the Garden to the Grave: The War for Our Desire

 In the beginning, there was no shame.